keyneko/zxFont/README.md

 import ZxFont from './lib/ZxFont'

 var zxfont = new ZxFont()

-zxfont.load('font', './assets/font/') // the arg1 font is the font name which export by littera, you can define yourself. zxfont.convert('font', '.font')
+// load(fontName, fontPath) fontName is the font name which export by littera, you can define yourself. zxfont.load('font', './assets/font/')

+// convert(fontName, selector) use which font to convert, and apply to the dom selector zxfont.convert('font', '.font')
 ```
 before convert: